SeanXiaoHe/Arduino-Camera-Slider/README.md

 #Arduino Camera Slider
 ---
 ##Synopsis

-This goal of this project is creating a camera slider controlled by a joystick.
+The goal of this project is creating a camera slider controlled by a joystick.
 The slider basically built by combining the Arduino Uno, the EasyDriver Stepper Motor Driver and the Collision sensor switch module.
 This project is an good example of control the direction and speed of a stepper motor with Analog Joystick, Easy Driver and limit Switches.
 ---
 ##Connection